snhobbs/board2pdf/README.md

 Credit goes to qu1ck, the author of the [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom) plugin.
 I used the GUI of this project as a starting point when making the GUI for this project.

 ## License
-This plugin is licensed under the open-source GNU AGPL V3 license.
-A copy of the license is included in this software, and it can also be viewed [here](https://www.gnu.org/licenses/agpl-3.0.en.html)
+This plugin is licensed under the open-source GNU GPL license, version 3.0 or later.
+A copy of the license is included in this software, and it can also be viewed [here](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This is the same license as pdfCropMargins is licensed under, personally I would've choosen a more open license.

 ## Project status
 This project is considered to be finished.
 When serious bugs are reported I will try my best to fix them, but don\'t expect to much progress in adding features from my side.